atka66/ssd-remaster/README.md

 * [✔] Create gradient lighting in huts similar to MAP02
 * [ ] Fix water using 3D floors.
 Make sure that scrolling effects are applied properly.
 Create a wind effect giving rivers more realistic physics
 * [✔] Highlight pathways in automap using 3D floor
+* [✔] Water splash sound effects issue should be solved by additional ACS scripts

 ##### Act 2 (MAP04)